square/square-connect-go-sdk/swagger/docs/CustomerCustomAttributesApi.md

 > UpsertCustomerCustomAttributeResponse UpsertCustomerCustomAttribute(ctx, body, customerId, key)
 UpsertCustomerCustomAttribute

-Creates or updates a custom attribute for a customer profile.
+Creates or updates a [custom attribute](entity:CustomAttribute) for a customer profile.
 Use this endpoint to set the value of a custom attribute for a specified customer profile.
 A custom attribute is based on a custom attribute definition in a Square seller account, which is created using the [CreateCustomerCustomAttributeDefinition](api-endpoint:CustomerCustomAttributes-CreateCustomerCustomAttributeDefinition) endpoint.
 To create or update a custom attribute owned by another application, the `visibility` setting must be `VISIBILITY_READ_WRITE_VALUES`.
+Note that seller-defined custom attributes (also known as custom fields) are always set to `VISIBILITY_READ_WRITE_VALUES`.

 ### Required Parameters